StopNGo/react-proto/README.md

 This project is a compilation of different approaches in React development that allows not only to start a new project quickly, but to learn how it works under the hood.

 You can also check a [React Proto Lite](https://github.com/StopNGo/react-proto-lite) - Template React project for fast SPA prototyping.
 It contains only everything necessary for Single Page Application projects without any server side parts.

+## Huge Update: Migrating to Rspack

+Starting from version `2.0.0`, this project uses [Rspack](https://rspack.dev/) as the primary bundler.

+Rspack is a high performance JavaScript bundler written in Rust.
+It offers strong compatibility with the webpack ecosystem, allowing for seamless replacement of webpack, and provides lightning fast build speeds.

+Webpack is still available as an option ([rspack vs webpack](#rspack-vs-webpack) and [switching back to webpack](#switching-back-to-webpack)).

 ---
 - [Issue](#issue)